apache/incubator-datalab/USER_GUIDE.md

 As soon as you confirm image sharing the image status changes from "Private" to "Shared" status for user who shares the image.
 The shared image shows up in the list of images and has "Received" status for user with whom image is shared.

-The information about sharing is saved in the sharing pop-up window:
+In addition, the information about sharing is saved in the sharing pop-up window:

 <p align="center">
     <img src="doc/information_about_sharing.png" alt="Information about sharing" width="400">
 </p>

-At any timae you can stop sharing the image with other users by clicking on the cross next to users groups in the "Shared with" section.
+At any time you can stop sharing the image with other users by clicking on the cross next to users groups in the "Shared with" section.
 Once you click on the cross the confirmation pop-up window appears:

 <p align="center">